 Exploration in the Liard Basin started in 2008.
-Initial raw gas reserves are 2,933 106m3 (0.1 Tcf) based on production from six existing non-confidential wells (two vertical and four horizontal wells).
-A total of five wells were drilled in 2016 in the Laird Basin.
+Initial raw gas reserves are 2,933 e6m3 (0.1 Tcf) based on production from seven wells (two vertical and five horizontal wells).

-The Exshaw-Patry shales within the B.C. portion of the Liard basin, while depositionally similar, are significantly deeper, ranging from 3.5 to 5 km depth, than the productive shales of the adjacent Horn River Basin.
+The Exshaw-Patry shales within the B.C. portion of the Liard Basin, while depositionally similar, are significantly deeper, ranging from 3.5 to 5 km depth, than the productive shales of the adjacent Horn River Basin.
 Net pay ranges from 30 m near the Liard basin's eastern edge to over 250 m in the basin interior.
 The reservoir pressure is at approximately double the value of normal hydrostatic pressure gradient.
-The brittle nature of the siliceous shales allows them to be effectively stimulated by hydraulic fracturing which, combined with the elevated reservoir pressure, yields high initial gas production rates.
+The brittle nature of the siliceous shales allows them to be effe ctively stimulated by hydraulic fracturing which, combined with the elevated reservoir pressure, yields high initial gas production rates.
 The pay zone depth and remote location have resulted in high costs which has limited activity in the current low gas price environment.